charmaineho/ECE-250/README.md

 # ECE-250
-Course work for data structures and algorithms course
+Course work for Algorithms and Data Structures course